PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 ----------

 Page view is the most basic type of the tracked event.
 It represents a single page viewing action.
-By default it's triggered only once as soon as the HTML content is loaded to the browser with the `trackPageView` JS tracker method.
+By default it's triggered only once as soon as the HTML content is loaded to the browser with the :ref:`trackPageView<jtc-api-trackPageView>` method.

 **Example:**
 ``_paq.push(['trackPageView']);``